LoraKalt/webapp_2021_project/README.md

 ## Assignment 3 - Usage:

 1. Make sure MongoBD and node.js are installed on your computer.
+    - You can download MongoDB from [the project's official download page](https://www.mongodb.com/try/download/community).
 2. Clone the repo or download.
 If folder "node_modules" is not included, in command prompt, type:
     >npm install
 3. You also need to have nodemon installed to run the program, install it with: